 Eventually I go for a walk, a gentle 11k (according to my app!) along the seafront in the lovely sunshine, passing the idle big wheel, and it’s out there that all the beautiful reds dance before my eyes.
 But it’s not just the blaze of anonymous red that revives my drooping spirit.
 I’m most specially revived by my encounter with a lovely young mother from the parish and her two beautiful sons on their little scooters.
 It is a radiant joy.
 And as always, the children are a little bit puzzled by the sight of me not wearing vestments!

-I get to thinking about the power of uniform and I’m the tall young undertaker whom I meet regularly on the job.
+I get to thinking about the power of uniform and I’m thinking of the tall young undertaker whom I meet regularly on the job.
 So reliable, calm, sure of what needs to be done, with an unflappable smile when things are going awry.
 And sometimes I meet him on his way to work, out of uniform and he appears more vulnerable.
 I wonder is that how I appear when not wearing my vestments?

 The evening is closing in now and I’ve closed the church door, switched off the lights and whispered a sigh to Jesus.
 Then a text from my friend consoles me ever before I tell him how bereft I feel.
 He’s feeling the same for some reason so we are in this moment a bereft brotherhood, breaking that particular bread over the material distance that separates us.
 I will listen to Pray-as-you-Go and be one with him in that too, praying for all who are even more bereft than I, those who do not have access to the peace that will enfold me this night.